Trash Your Sound With a Distortion Effect

 Overdrive & Fuzz

-Bit crushers
+Bit Crushers

-This type of distortion – unlike the previous types – exists solely in the digital realm.
-It results from periodic quantization error and/or aliasing.
-This means the computer does not have a great enough bit depth and/or sample rate to rectify the signal, so it rounds off samples to the nearest value determined by the resolution parameters on the bit crusher.
+This type of distortion - unlike the previous types - exists solely in the digital realm.
+It results from periodic quantization error and aliasing.
+This means the computer does not have enough bit depth and sample rate to rectify the signal, so it rounds off samples to the nearest value determined by the resolution parameters on the bit crusher.
 This process causes a low-fi, sometimes robotic sound that is quite desirable in modern electronic music.
 It is the audio equivalent of what would happen if you were to play a 1080P video on a monitor that only supports up to 720P.
+I usually use a bit crusher on drum loops because it accentuates the distorted high-frequency content.

+Using harmonic distortion to make something more apparent (although it sounds contradictory) is an excellent approach.
+Believe it or not, slight harmonic distortion can make harmonics more evident.
+For example, this trumpet sounds more like a natural trumpet after emphasizing its upper partials.
 Another great way to use distortion is on vocals.
 A good option is to duplicate the original vocal track and add distortion to the duplicate (in parallel).
-This way, the original vocal characteristics remain pure, yet, the sum contains some interesting added harmonic content.
-Accompanied by a bit of reverb, EQ, and compression, the end result sounds AWESOME.
+This way, the original vocal characteristics remain pure, yet the sum contains some interesting added harmonic content.
+Accompanied by a bit of reverb, EQ, and compression, the result sounds AWESOME.